Amzani/apidesk-sdk-test-def/docs/models/components/updatecontactrequestaddressestype.md

 # UpdateContactRequestAddressesType

 Specifies the category of the address, such as 'home', 'work', or 'billing'.
 This helps in identifying the purpose of the address within the contact's profile.
-It should be a valid string that clearly indicates the address type.
+Ensure the type is a valid string that accurately reflects the address's role.

 ## Example Usage